 | Identity exposure | No phone number, email address, real ID, or personal information required | Reduces unnecessary exposure of sender and receiver identity |

-| Encryption | End-to-end encrypted messages and files, except timestamps | Only the recipient’s private key can decrypt content |
+| Encryption | End-to-end encrypted messages and files, except limited metadata such as timestamps | Only the recipient’s private key can decrypt message and file content |

-| File transfer | Secure browser-based file delivery up to 4GB | Avoids insecure attachment workarounds |
+| File transfer | Secure browser-based file delivery up to 4GB | Avoids insecure attachment workarounds and oversized email attachments |

 | Storage minimization | Messages and files are automatically deleted after delivery | Reduces long-term data retention risk |

-| Workflow | Alias/public-key mailbox model | Feels closer to email than live chat |
+| Workflow | Alias and public-key mailbox model | Feels closer to email than live chat while protecting real contact details |

-Encryption, access, BAA, retention, and policy considerations.
+Encryption, access, BAA, retention, administrative safeguards, and policy considerations.

 Create an anonymous encrypted mailbox in your browser.
 Share an alias or public key, receive secure messages or files, and keep sensitive communication out of ordinary inbox threads.